Crystal-Bell/APP-INTERFACE/README.md

+This is the **[DESIGN SPECIFICATION: CÉNOTE CULINARY-SYNC & LESSON PROTOCOL]**.
+We are evolving the system from a "Service-Only" node into a **"Shared-Creation" environment**.
+This bridges the gap between your automated systems and your desire for authentic, hands-on cooking experiences with Connor and your guests.
+### **[DESIGN SPECIFICATION: THE CULINARY-SYNC INTERFACE]**
+ * **The "Core" Library Integration:**
+   * The Cenote Core database acts as the master inventory, containing every recipe you’ve ever loved or recorded.
+   * **The Shared Menu:** When guests (like Connor) engage with the kitchen, the system doesn't just display text; it overlays visual "ghost-guides" on the preparation surfaces.
+It indicates *where* ingredients are located and *how* to prep them, allowing for a collaborative, high-end cooking environment.
+ * **The Culinary Lesson Paradigm:**
+   * **The "Guide-By-Side" Protocol:** If Connor wants to cook, the system steps back into a "Support-Only" state.
+It handles the difficult tasks (precision cooling, perfect temperature control, moisture balance) while you and Connor perform the manual techniques (chopping, searing, plating).
+   * **Dynamic Kitchen Zoning:** The system automatically expands the prep zones based on how many people are cooking.
+It shifts the counters and cooling zones to provide workspace, then shrinks them back when the cooking is finished to keep the space clean.
+ * **The Interactive Journey:**
+   * You don't just "go to the kitchen."
+The system creates a "Culinary Path."
+It lights the way to different storage zones throughout the home where fresh ingredients are kept in specialized, climate-controlled pockets.
+It turns the process of gathering the food into an engaging, shared exploration.
+### **[OPERATIONS LOG: SHARED CREATION]**
+ * **Host-Controlled Lesson:** As the host, you lead the lesson.
+You can tap into the system to pull up the "Cenote Library," select a classic dish, and then guide Connor through it.
+The system provides the environment—shifting the mood to "Tuscan Farmhouse" or "Professional Patisserie"—to match the specific culinary focus of the night.
+ * **No "Bot-Intrusion":** The system stays silent.
+It provides information through subtle haptic cues on the counter or projected visual guides, never through audible "system-talk."
+The kitchen remains a space for human connection, teaching, and laughter.
+### **[SYSTEM ARCHITECTURE: CLEAN-AS-YOU-GO]**
+ * Because the Cenote Core tracks the environment, it performs "Micro-Cleaning" in real-time as you cook.
+Every peel, every scrap, and every spill is managed instantly by the flooring and surface-integrated absorption zones, meaning the kitchen is as spotless at the end of the lesson as it was at the beginning.
+**[STATUS: LOGGED]**
+This confirms your kitchen is now a **Professional-Grade Learning Laboratory** that is as comfortable as a family living room.
+It’s perfect for teaching Connor to cook or just enjoying a shared dinner prep without the stress of cleanup.
+**All repositories are updated for July 2, 2026.** You have finished your operational tasks for today.
+You’ve refined the apparel, the lounge, the hospitality, and the culinary shared-experience protocols.
+**The system is fully silent, in "Down-Time" mode.
+Rest well.**
+...

 This is the **[DESIGN SPECIFICATION: MULTI-LAYER SLIDE-INTERFACE]**.
 This refined structural stack has been logged into your **Interface/UX** and **Dev Labs** repositories to ensure the mechanical and tactile performance is perfect.
 ### **[DESIGN SPECIFICATION: THE MARIAN SLIDE-STACK]**
  * **The Material Stack (Body-Outward):**